ADAS (Advanced Driver Assistance Systems) have helped motorists navigate the busiest roads in the world.

 The idea of equipping bicycles with an advanced assistance system has won the favor of some leading companies in the sector.

-The main goal is to cover any blind spot, ensuring drivers the highest possible level of visibility.
+The main objective is to cover any blind spot, ensuring drivers the highest possible level of visibility.
 Where the human eye does not arrive, here is intervening artificial intelligence, the famous AI.

 Let's look at the proposals of the three brands in more detail, so as to better understand what they are doing and what are the prospects for the future.